Al-Faisaly SC: Stadium

 Al-Faisaly plays their home games at Amman International Stadium in Amman.
 The stadium was built in 1964 and opened in 1968, it is owned by The Jordanian government and operated by The higher council of youth.
 It is also the home stadium of Jordan national football team and Al-Jazeera.
 It has a current capacity of 17,619 spectators.

 Support

 The heads of the Al-Faisaly fan club (ultras) are currently Mazin Al-Binni and Khaled Al-Zarqawi.

-Rivalries
+Riots

 Riots have repeatedly broken out for the past years between supporters and fans of Jordan's top rival clubs Al-Faisaly and Al-Wehdat, which is also a Palestinian refugee camp in Amman.
 The riots are regarded as reflecting tensions between the Palestinian fans of Al-Wehdat and the Jordanian fans of Al-Faisaly.

-The Derby of Jordan is a football traditional game which combines clubs Al-Faisaly and Al-Wehdat and these games received great interest among the sports community on the domestic and Arab level to afford the sensitivities and long history between the two teams with meetings since 28 November 1976.
+The Derby of Jordan is a football traditional game which combines clubs Al-Faisaly and Al-Wehdat.